1997 United Parcel Service strike: Causes

 Contracts between UPS and their Union workers were set to be renegotiated in 1997, and general grievances against the company centered around job security, wages, and part-time employee status.
-Bob Herbert, of The New York Times wrote that the UPS strike "is best seen as the angry fist-waving response of the frustrated American worker, a revolt against the ruthless treatment of workers by so many powerful corporations.
+Bob Herbert, of The New York Times wrote that the UPS strike "is best seen as the angry fist-waving response of the frustrated American worker, a revolt against the ruthless treatment of workers by so many powerful corporations."

+The main reason for the strike was UPS's heavy reliance on part-time workers.
+The Teamsters Union said that part-timers were underpaid, did not receive benefits, and had less opportunities for full-time work.

+A more thorough explanation of UPS's labor policies could improve the article's detail.
+This may include data showing that 60% of UPS workers were part-timers at the time, which was a significant cause of friction for the union.

 In the 1970s, UPS had begun a process of replacing many full-time workers with part-time employees.
 In the 1980s, the wages of these part-time workers was cut to just $8 per hour.
 According to research performed by Teamsters, almost two-in-three workers were classified as part-time, and receiving part-time compensation and benefits.
 Surveys conducted by Teamster leaders stated that "90 percent of part-timers at UPS ranked the creation of more full-time jobs with full-time pay as a top bargaining priority".

 The Bureau of Labor Statistics cites the 1993 UPS injury rate as 14 percent, compared with the industry average 8 percent.

 Preparation

 Prior to the 1997 UPS strike, Carey had already organized four successful strike campaigns.
 In preparation for the strike, UPS workers who had joined the Teamsters completed questionnaires designed to determine key grievances.
 Pre-strike rallies were held, and a petition with 100,000 signatures of Teamster members supporting the new contract negotiations and demands was completed.
 The impending strike also had its own website, as well as a dedicated hot-line for workers to stay connected.
 Efforts were made to ensure that both part-time and full-time workers' demands were being included, and therefore that they would continue to support each other.
 The expectation was that many workers would simply cross the picket lines and resume working.